m4lk3rnel/notes/Learn/docker.md

 - `sudo docker pull alpine` - pull the alpine docker image.
 - `sudo docker run -d -t --name containername alpine` - **create and run** a container based on the **alpine image**
 - `sudo docker exec -it containername bash` - enter a running container.
 	- `bash` - the command is ran whenever you enter the container.
-Some containers might come with `bash` installed.
-You can use instead `sh`.
+Some containers might not come with `bash` installed.
+You can use `sh` instead.